Migrate from public base images to hardened container images: a step-by-step guide (2026)

 Can I roll back if a hardened image breaks production?

-Migrating from public to hardened container images is one project, four phases (audit, map, stage, validate) and one discipline: every later CI run must inherit the hardened foundation, or the migration loses its compounding effect inside six months.
-Run the audit table, build the mapping table, ship the staged rollout, and enforce the win at admission.
-The next CVE that drops becomes a triage ticket, not an incident.
+Migrating from public to hardened container images is one project with four phases: audit, map, stage, and validate.
+Run the audit table, build the mapping table, ship the staged rollout, and enforce the result in CI and admission control.
+The next CVE should become a triage workflow, not a production surprise.

 Yael Nardi